Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 The selected imagery has been sourced from various sites.
 There is an image on the main page that also shows on other pages.
-A user can view image of a product, if image was not icludede a simple imgge will show in its place.
+A user can view image of a product, if image was not icludede a default image will show in its place.
 Browser logo was created by the author of the website using canva.

 ## Features